Saddalayogesh/programming-fundamentals-java/README.md

-# 🚀 Programming Fundamentals in Java
+🚀 Programming Fundamentals in Java

-This repository contains the Java programs I wrote while learning and practicing programming fundamentals.
-It reflects my journey of building a strong foundation in Java through consistent hands-on coding.
+My coding exercise solutions for the Programming Fundamentals in Java course | Powered by Training Mug.

-## 📚 Topics Covered
+📚 Topics Covered

 - Variables and Data Types
 - Input and Output Operations